- Dorothy Grace Marie Maraglino, 36, pleads not guilty to murder

 Perez and Lopez have also pleaded not guilty.

 Brittany Killgore had recently filed for divorce from her husband, who was serving with an artillery unit in Afghanistan's Helmand Province, investigators said.
 Cory Killgore was granted an emergency leave to return to the United States when he learned about his wife last month.

 "My wife, Brittany, was beautiful beyond words and her murder has left me devastated.
-My duty to her memory is now to ensure her good reputation remains intact, and help law enforcement and prosecutors secure justice for the person or persons who took her away from me," Lance Cpl.
-Cory Killgore said in a statement.
+My duty to her memory is now to ensure her good reputation remains intact, and help law enforcement and prosecutors secure justice for the person or persons who took her away from me," Cory Killgore said in April.